Floorp-Projects/Floorp/testing/marionette/doc/Building.md

 Building
 ========

-Marionette is built in to Firefox and ships in the official Firefox binary.
+Marionette is built into Firefox by default and ships in the official Firefox binary.
 As Marionette is written in [XPCOM] flavoured JavaScript, you may choose to rely on so called [artifact builds], which will download pre-compiled Firefox blobs to your computer.